naumanb/aws-sa-co3-notes/readme.md

 #### Overview
 SCPs restrict actions that member accounts can perform.
 They act as a "guardrail," not granting permissions but limiting what IAM policies can allow.
 Master accounts cannot be restricted by SCPs (security risk).

+- **Only Overlaps Allowed**: Only allow rules in both the SCP **and** the IAM policy are granted.
+If a rule is missing in one or the other, the action is denied.

 #### Allow List vs Deny List:
 1. **Deny List** (Default):
    - AWS applies `FullAWSAccess` SCP initially, allowing all actions.